• Default font size

 "Accommodation charge" means "the sum payable by or on behalf of guests for accommodation received"; "Accommodation" means "any furnished room or suite of rooms hired by the proprietor of the hotel to guests, or for the use of guests, for lodging and includes such furnishings, appliances and fittings as are normally provided therein".

-Hence, the accommodation charge includes all charges generally payable for providing hotel accommodation (such as extra beds / cribs, and holiday / themed decorations).
+Hence, the accommodation charge includes all charges generally payable for providing hotel accommodation (such as extra beds / cribs, and holiday / themed decorations / late check-out).

 back to top